A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Fundamentals and Objectives of RAG

 Integrating retrieved knowledge into LLM is a challenging task that demands seamless alignment between external knowledge and the LLM's internal knowledge \cite{grigoriou2017organizing}.
 Such integration is crucial for generating outputs that are not only semantically relevant but also coherent and contextually appropriate.
 One of the significant challenges is ensuring that the LLM can effectively interpret and utilize the retrieved information without introducing inconsistencies or factual inaccuracies, which requires strategies for merging diverse data types, such as text chunks, and structured data into a unified representation that LLM can process.

-Furthermore, the integration process needs to handle potential conflicts between retrieved knowledge and the LLM's pre-existing knowledge base.
-For instance, discrepancies or contradictions between newly retrieved information and the LLM's training data can lead to confusion and reduced output quality, which requires advanced techniques for conflict resolution and knowledge validation to ensure that the integrated information enhances rather than detracts from the generation process.
-Additionally, the temporal relevance of retrieved knowledge needs to be considered, particularly for applications requiring up-to-date information.
-This necessitates flexible integration strategies that prioritize recent and contextually relevant data, thereby maintaining the relevance and accuracy of the generated content over time.
+Furthermore, the integration phase must effectively manage potential conflicts between retrieved knowledge and the LLM’s pre-existing knowledge base.
+Inconsistencies or contradictions between newly retrieved information and the model’s internal knowledge can degrade response quality, necessitating advanced mechanisms for conflict resolution and knowledge validation to ensure harmonious integration.
+Temporal relevance also plays a critical role, especially in applications requiring current information.
+Thus, adaptive integration strategies that prioritize recent and contextually aligned knowledge are essential to preserve both the accuracy and timeliness of generated content.